NexPlayer/iOS-SDK/track-selection.md

 Certain streaming protocols provide multiple audio and video streams of the same content which are intended to be selected bu the user.
 NexPlayer provides the `setVideoStream()` API to allow these streams to be selected from the User Interface while content is being played.

 The full list of available streams (if any) for particular content can be found in the **NXContentInfo::streams** array.
-The current selected audio and video can be founf in **NXContentInfo::currentVideoStream** and **NXContentInfo::currentAudioStream**, respectively.
+The current selected audio and video can be found in **NXContentInfo::currentVideoStream** and **NXContentInfo::currentAudioStream**, respectively.

 There are three possible use cases available:

-1. **A variant playlist with alternative audio**: Audio and video are delivered separate streams or groups of tracks.
+1. **A variant playlist with alternative audio**: Audio and video are delivered in separate streams or groups of tracks.
 In this case, video and audio can be selected independently.
 For example, there could be two different audio tracks (different languages) for a video stream a, which includes multiple tracks to be selected internally by the player by adaptive bitrate streaming.
-The audio tracks should be selected by the user while the player display the appropriate video track based on network conditions and the device.
+The audio tracks should be selected by the user while the player displays the appropriate video track based on network conditions and the device.

 2. **A variant playlist with alternative video**: Each track contains both audio and video, but alternative video streams are available (for example different camera angles or views of the same content).
 In this case, the same audio is included in each track, and the user chooses which video stream to display.
 Tracks within a stream are selected internally based on network conditions and the device but the user can change video streams from the UI.

-3. **A combination of a variant playlist with alternative video and audio**: This use case is a combination of cases 1 and 2, where a main video stream provides video tracks at different bitrates but INCLUDING the same audio, and separate audio tracks are available for optional language selection.
+3. **A combination of a variant playlist with alternative video and audio**: This use case is a combination of cases 1 and 2, where the main video stream provides video tracks at different bitrates but INCLUDING the same audio, and separate audio tracks are available for optional language selection.
 To play the alternative audio tracks, the user selects them from the UI.

 The information for getting the streams (included in the content) and the tracks (related to each stream) is presented in the following format: